Pelvic Inflammatory Disease

 - Endometrial biopsy (procedure to remove a piece of tissue from your uterine lining for examination)

 PID often presents symptomatically, but in some cases no symptoms occur (most commonly when the preceding STD is chlamydia).
 Symptoms vary widely but may include:

 - Dull pain in your stomach, lower abdomen and pelvis

 - Green or yellow vaginal discharge, having a distinct and often unpleasant odour

 If you notice these symptoms, it is important to stop having intercourse and visit your doctor immediately, as prompt treatment is vital for PID.

 Left untreated, PID can cause scarring and collection of abscesses (infected fluid) in the fallopian tubes.
-PID can also lead to infertility or ectopic pregnancy (implantation of embryo outside uterus).
-Scarring or damage can occur to other reproductive organs, which can cause chronic pelvic pain that can last for many months.
+PID can also lead to infertility or ectopic pregnancy (implantation of an embryo outside of the uterus, often in the fallopian tubes).
+Scarring or damage can occur to other reproductive organs, which can cause chronic pelvic pain.

 Based on your signs and symptoms, your doctor may perform a pelvic examination, obtain a sample your vaginal discharge, and perform cervical cultures and urine tests.
 Samples may be obtained from your cervix and vagina using a cotton swab, and sent to the laboratory to identify the bacteria causing the infection.